Back-end16 minute read

 Advantages

-Also, when working with NoSQL databases, whether they are open-source or proprietary, expansion is easier and cheaper than when working with relational databases.
+Additionally, open-source NoSQL databases don’t require expensive licensing fees and can run on inexpensive hardware, rendering their deployment cost-effective.
+When working with NoSQL databases, whether they are open-source or proprietary, expansion is easier and cheaper than when working with relational databases.
 This is because it’s done by horizontally scaling and distributing the load on all nodes, rather than the type of vertical scaling that is usually done with relational database systems, which is replacing the main host with a more powerful one.

 Disadvantages

+Of course, NoSQL databases are not perfect, and they are not always the right choice.
 For one thing, most NoSQL databases do not support reliability features that are natively supported by relational database systems.
 These reliability features can be summed up as atomicity, consistency, isolation, and durability.
 This also means that NoSQL databases, which don’t support those features, trade consistency for performance and scalability.
+In order to support reliability and consistency features, developers must implement their own proprietary code, which adds more complexity to the system.
+This might limit the number of applications that can rely on NoSQL databases for secure and reliable transactions, like banking systems.

 Other forms of complexity found in most NoSQL databases include incompatibility with SQL queries.
 This means that a manual or proprietary querying language is needed, adding even more time and complexity.